joshua-nock/joshua-nock/README.md

-👋 Hi, I’m @joshua-nock - I am a geospatial developer based in Bristol, UK 👀 I’m interested in all things map related 🗺️
+👋 Hi, I’m @joshua-nock - I am a cartographer based in Gloucester, UK I’m a UK-based cartographer.
+I’m passionate about exploring how cartography can reveal trends and patterns in geospatial data, turning complex information into meaningful insights about our planet. 🗺️